jordansanchez23/jordansanchez23/README.md

 </div>

-- 🔭 I’m currently working at [Warhammer Nexus](https://jordansanchez23.github.io/warhammer40k/index).
+- 🔭 I’m currently working at [University Database](https://github.com/jordansanchez23/University-Database-project).
-- 🌱 I’m currently learning **Front End Development and how to make Dynamic Web Pages**
+- 🌱 I’m currently learning Front-End Development, creating dynamic web pages, and working with databases.
+This includes writing queries, establishing table relationships, analyzing data, and using advanced SQL techniques such as INNER JOINs and OUTER JOINs.**
 - 👨‍💻 All my projects are available [here](https://github.com/jordansanchez23?tab=repositories).
 - 📫 You can reach me **jordansanchez.connect@outlook.com**
 - 🏆 I am eager to leverage my passion for software development and user experience to contribute to innovative projects in a technology company.